ngworker/lumberjack/README.md

 You must also register the log driver modules for the log drivers that you want to enable.

-If you want to add `LumberjackHttpDriver`, use the following command
+If you want to add the `LumberjackHttpDriver`, use the following command

 ```shell
 ng add @ngworker/lumberjack --http-driver